anthuand/anthuand/README.md

 <h1>Hello Word😁</h1>

-👋 Hi, I’m @anthuand
+👋 Hi, I’m @anthuand <br>
-👀 I’m interested in become a web developer
+👀 I’m interested in become a web developer <br>
-🔭 I’m currently working on Flutter apps
+🔭 I’m currently working on Flutter apps  <br>
-🌱 I’m currently learning about web and mobile  technology 💞️ I’m looking to collaborate on any proyect relates with the web development 📫 How to reach me ... anthuandamas@gmail.com
+🌱 I’m currently learning about web and mobile  technology  <br>
+💞️ I’m looking to collaborate on any proyect relates with the web development  <br>
+📫 How to reach me ... anthuandamas@gmail.com  <br>

 <!--
 **anthuand/anthuand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.